tlozoot/experigen/README.md

   - Use `design.js` to specify the information that the participants will see in each screen.
   - Use `settings.js` to specify the experiment name and the database server.
-We will maintain http://db.phonologist.org/ for the foreseeable future.
+We will maintain the database server http://db.phonologist.org/ for the foreseeable future.
   - Change `styles.css` if you want to change colors, font sizes, alignments, and the such.